mattermost/docs/source/install/install-debian-mysql.rst

 **To install MySQL on Debian Buster:**

-1. Log into the server that will host the database, and open a terminal window.
+1. Log in to the server that will host the database, and open a terminal window.

 2. Download the MySQL repository package.

   ``wget https://dev.mysql.com/get/mysql-apt-config_0.8.13-1_all.deb``

-3. Install the repository
+3. Install the repository.

   ``sudo dpkg -i mysql-apt-config*``